wughangar/alx-system_engineering-devops/0x00-shell_basics/README.md

-creating a directory inside a directoryn
+move file from one directory to anothern